RemyRV/ICS-173-GitHub-Project_RemyRV/README.md

 # ICS-173-GitHub-Project
-Project focusing on correlating type of land with acres burned in Hawaii
+Project focusing on correlating the type of land with 2018 acres burned in Hawaii